rht-labs/sre-enablement-content/exercises/2-pet-battle-on-prod/1-pet-battle-installation.md

 ### Installing PetBattle
 Now let's install PetBattle in our production cluster.
-The development team did a good job to create `Helm templates` for  PetBattle components.
+The development team did a good job to create `Helm charts` for  PetBattle components.

+[TODO] a bit about helm
 [TODO] add some outputs to each command.

 ```bash